Yoonit-Labs/vue-yoonit-components/README.md

 Vue.use(YoonitVueComponents)
 ```

-After that, you can access each component by calling it in the html template
+After that, you can access each component by calling it in the html template.

 #### YooButton Component Example
 `App.vue`